-Developing a regional common agenda around creating and protecting the Appomattox River and Trail to positively impact public health, safety, and community prosperity.
+Developing a regional common agenda around creating and protecting the Appomattox River and Trail to positively impact public health, safety, and community prosperity for all.

 FOLAR convened the 2ND Annual State of the Trail Meeting on February 26, 2020 at the John Randolph Foundation in Hopewell, VA.
 More than 50 participants from all six localities that border the lower Appomattox River as well as from The Cameron Foundation, Crater Health District, Crater Planning District Commission (Crater PDC), Fort Lee, James River Soil & Water Conservation District, the John Randolph Foundation, Plan RVA, PHOPS/Virginia Cooperative Extension, and Virginia’s Gateway Region, met together with the Friends of the Lower Appomattox River (FOLAR) for the second time since the release of the Appomattox River Trail Master Plan in February 2017.
 The group represented staff from diverse departments including Community Policing, Conservation, Economic Development, Public Health, Parks and Recreation, Planning, and Transportation for an update of trail projects and progress on building the 20+-mile long Appomattox River Trail system.